Jazz: Etymology and definition

 The use of the word in a musical context was documented as early as 1915 in the Chicago Daily Tribune.
 Its first documented use in a musical context in New Orleans was in a November 14, 1916, Times-Picayune article about "jas bands".
 In an interview with National Public Radio, musician Eubie Blake offered his recollections of the slang connotations of the term, saying: "When Broadway picked it up, they called it 'J-A-Z-Z'.
 It wasn't called that.
 It was spelled 'J-A-S-S'.
 That was dirty, and if you knew what it was, you wouldn't say it in front of ladies."
 The American Dialect Society named it the Word of the 20th Century.

 Jazz is difficult to define because it encompasses a wide range of music spanning a period of over 100 years, from ragtime to rock-infused fusion.
 Attempts have been made to define jazz from the perspective of other musical traditions, such as European music history or African music.
 But critic Joachim-Ernst Berendt argues that its terms of reference and its definition should be broader, defining jazz as a "form of art music which originated in the United States through the confrontation of the Negro with European music" and arguing that it differs from European music in that jazz has a "special relationship to time defined as 'swing'".
 Jazz involves "a spontaneity and vitality of musical production in which improvisation plays a role" and contains a "sonority and manner of phrasing which mirror the individuality of the performing jazz musician".

 A broader definition that encompasses different eras of jazz has been proposed by Travis Jackson: "it is music that includes qualities such as swing, improvising, group interaction, developing an 'individual voice', and being open to different musical possibilities".
-Krin Gibbard argued that "jazz is a construct" which designates "a number of musics with enough in common to be understood as part of a coherent tradition".
+Krin Gabbard argued that "jazz is a construct" which designates "a number of musics with enough in common to be understood as part of a coherent tradition".
 Duke Ellington, one of jazz's most famous figures, said, "It's all music."